Butterfly Valley

+Naming

-The valley is named for the buttery habitat that existed prior to the Japanese occupation of Hong Kong.
+The valley is named for the butterfly habitat that existed prior to the Japanese occupation of Hong Kong.
 The butterflies lived in a forest, which was destroyed as part of the Japanese military's efforts to obtain wood.
 This resulted in the extinction of the butterflies, despite later attempts to bring back the butterfly population.

+Geology

 On the lower section of the valley, there is a demolished squatter town named Wai Man Tsuen (衛民村).
 The site is now part of Route 8.
 The upper section is part of a country park.

 The Cheung Sha Wang Roman Catholic Cemetery and Yew Chung International School of Hong Kong are located on the side above Piper's Hill.
 Above O Pui Shan is the O Pui Shan Boy's Home.

 A river used to run through Butterfly Valley.
 Its upper course was blocked to collect water for the Kowloon Reservoirs, while its lower course has become a covered nullah under Butterfly Valley Road on the border between Lai Chi Kok and Cheung Sha Wan.

-Despite its proximity to Lai Chi Kok, a large part of valley in fact belongs to Kwai Tsing District.
+Despite its proximity to Lai Chi Kok, a large part of valley belongs to Kwai Tsing District.